Orange-OpenSource/hurl/docs/home.md

 sha256 == hex,039058c6f2c0cb492c533b0a4d14ef77cc0f78abccced5287d84a1a2011cfb81;
 ```

-Finally, Hurl is easy to <b>integrate in CI/CD</b>, with text, JUnit and HTML reports
+Finally, Hurl is easy to <b>integrate in CI/CD</b>, with text, JUnit, TAP and HTML reports

 <div class="picture">
     <picture>